Mikadifo/my-nvim/README.md

 This file has custom key maps and keyboard shortcuts.
 Most of the shortcuts are to run a specific action of a plugin.
 You can add your own shortcuts here.

-> :warning: After opening making changes in any of these files, use `:so ~/.vimrc` to make those changes valid.

 # Plugins and their configuration

 This project has mostly plugins for javascript development, including React, check the [plugins](#pluginsvim) file to see the list in the file and what plugin manager the project uses.